 Here’s how to do it.

 This is your SiteGround dashboard.
-A lot simpler than the cPanel dashboard some hosting sites use.
+A lot simpler than the dashboard other blogging platforms use.

 The good news is that you don’t have to do a lick of code.
 See that “set up site” button?
 Click it.